-Dance History
+Dance Illistory

-The following two course s in Dance History must be completed
+The following two courses in Dance History must be completed

-before the fall of the senio or year:
+before the fall of the senio r year:

 DNCE BC2565 World Dance History 3

 DNCE BC3001 Western Theatrical Dance from the Renaissance to the 1960s 3

-Movement Science
+Movement Science Reliaissance to the 1700s

-Select one or more of the following:
+Select one or more of the following

 DNCE BC2501 Biomechanics for the Dancer: 3

-Theory and Practice
+DINCE BC2301 Theory and Practice 3

-DNCE BC2561 3

 DNCE BC2562 Movement Analysis 3

 Composition

-One course in Compositi of the senior year. on must be completed before the fall
+One course in Composition the senior year. on must be completed before the fall of

 DNCE BC2564 Dance Composition: Content 3

 DNCE BC3565 Composition: Collaboration and the Creative Process 3

 DNCE BC3566 Composition: Site Specific and Experimental Methods 3

-DNCE BC2563 Composition: Form, Dance/Theater 3
+DNCE BC2563 Dance Composition: Form 3

 Senior Work

-Seniors planning to write a combined thesis must request approval from both departments and notify the Registrar.
-All majors must complete two semesters of senior work.
-The following course, which culminates in a 25-30-page written thesis and an oral presentation to the Department at the end of the semester, is required of all seniors:
+approval from both depar All majors must complete following course, which co a combined thesis must request tments and notify the Registrar. two semesters of senior work.
+The ulminates in a 25-30-page written at the end of fall seniors:

-DNCE BC3591 Senior Seminar in Dance 4 In addition, all majors must take one of the following two courses, depending on whether the senior requirement is completed with a creative project or a two-semester written thesis: DNCE BC3592 Senior Project: Research for Dance 4 DNCE BC3593 Senior Project: Repertory for Dance 3 Students who are double majors may request permission to write a two-semester combined thesis.
+DNCE BC3591 Senior Seminar in Dance 4

+In addition, all majors must take one of the following two courses, depending on whether the senior requirement is completed with a creative project or a two-semester written thesis: 3-4

+DNCE BC3592 Senior Project: Research for Dance 4

+DNCE BC3593 Senior Project: Repertory for Dance 3 Students who are double majors may request permission to write a two-semester combined thesis.

-Five additional 3- or 4-point courses, chosen in consultation 15-20 with the major advisor, are required.
+Five additional 3- or 4-point courses, chosen in consultation with the major advisor, are required.
 Electives may be chosen from among the departmental offerings listed above or below, including additional coursework in Composition, Movement Science, and/or Senior Work beyond the major requirement.